Laboratoire-de-Chemoinformatique/SynPlanner/docs/interfaces/cli.rst

 Policy networks training
 ---------------------------
-Ranking and filtering policy networks (see the details here) can be trained with SynPlanner.
+Ranking and filtering policy networks (see the details here) can be trained with ``SynPlanner``.
 The architecture of both types of policy networks is configured by the same configuration file (see the details here).

 **Ranking policy network**